teambit/docs/docs/building-with-bit/environments.md

 * [React Native](/aspects/react-native#customize-environment)
 * [Node](/aspects/node#customize-environment)

-#### Use extension in your project
+### Use your environment

 If you extended an environment with your own configuration you can apply it as the **Component Development Environment** for your components.
-This is done in the same way as you would set any of Bit's built-in environments:
+This is done in the same way as you would set any of Bit's built-in environments.

 ```json title="workspace.jsonc"
 {